lemanschik/fundamentals/README.md

 # fundamentals
-A Collection of Fundamental Knowleg partial ported from time to time to https://github.com/unlicense-code/
+A Collection of Fundamental Knowleg partial ported from time to time to https://github.com/unlicense-code/ Also used to build @component-manager and its components

 ## Content Versioning
 Is based via a Hash Algorythm at present sha256 is the smallest good denominator while incremental gets raised if